How Safe is Cryptocurrency really?

-For cryptocurrencies, futures markets are forming, and many businesses are gaining direct access to the bitcoin market.
+For cryptocurrencies, futures markets are forming, and many businesses are gaining direct access to the bitcoin market including the advance of AI Crypto trading.
 On their respective platforms, Block (NYSE:SQ) and PayPal (NASDAQ: PYPL) facilitate the purchase and sale of bitcoin.
 Hundreds of millions of dollars have been invested by Block and other companies in Bitcoin and other digital assets.
 At the start of 2021, Tesla (NASDAQ:TSLA) acquired Bitcoin worth $1.5 billion.
 By February 2022, the manufacturer of electric vehicles reported holding approximately $2 billion in bitcoin.
 MicroStrategy (NASDAQ:MSTR), a developer of business intelligence software, has been amassing Bitcoin since 2020.
 It had amassed $5.8 billion in cryptocurrencies by the end of 2021 and pledged to acquire more with excess operating revenue.

 Even though a variety of factors continue to influence the riskiness of cryptocurrencies, the market is maturing, as evidenced by the increasing rate of adoption.
 Individual investors and corporations seek direct exposure to cryptocurrencies because they believe it is secure enough for large-scale investments.